 Courtney King and Chloë Zimberg (Chlo & Co Dance CV) met in 2012 and have been dancing and making work ever since.
 They started performing together in pieces by Scott Wells, Eli Nelson, detour dance, Fog Beast and Rachael Lincoln through the University of San Francisco Performing Art's & Social Justice Program.
 In 2014 they made their first dance film while living abroad in Paris and Bologna.
-Since then, they have continued to make dance films as well as live works performed in the city and on the West Coast.
+Since then, they have continued to make dance films as well as live works performed in the Bay Area and along the West Coast.
 They have had the pleasure of presenting their work at The Contemporary Jewish Museum, the Joe Goode Annex, the LEVYsalon, Little Boxes Theater, and SAFEhouse Art's and with Doré Dance Company.
-Chlo & Co Dance produces The Drove, which takes place twice a year and brings together Bay Area artists for an evening of curated work.
+Chlo & Co Dance produces the Drove, which takes place twice a year and brings together Bay Area artists for an evening of curated work.
 Courtney and Chloë strive to create work that is aesthetically dynamic, physical, and that continues to respond to new questions and challenges.

 from Houston, Texas, continued her dance research post-university at the San Francisco Conservatory of Dance.
 She’s worked with artists including Courtney Mazeika, Erica Sobol, Detour Dance, Fullstop Dance, Khala Brannigan, No)One Art House and RAWdance.
 She recently shared her solo choreographic studies in “Batshit,” exploring contrast, perception, and the meeting of creative process and performance.